How to Prepare an Investor Day, CMD or AGM

-If you ask investors to describe good investor days, you will hear words like: ‘interesting’, ‘useful’, ‘valuable’, ‘reassuring’, ‘insightful’, ‘helpful’, ‘inspiring’ and ‘fascinating’.
+When you ask investors to describe good investor days, you hear words like: ‘interesting’, ‘useful’, ‘valuable’, ‘reassuring’, ‘insightful’, ‘helpful’, ‘inspiring’ and ‘fascinating’.

-Our team at BBA have identified seven ways you can improve your next investor day.
+Based on 15+ years advising companies and funds with their Capital Market Days & investor events, our team at Benjamin Ball Associates have identified seven ways you can improve your next investor day.

 If you make it easy to talk and write about you, you will get better understanding and stronger support.

 3. Investor day tip: Address investor concerns